architkaila/Fine-Tuning-LLMs-for-Medical-Entity-Extraction/README.md

 ## Project Overview ⭐

 The pharmaceutical industry heavily relies on accurately processing adverse event reports, a task traditionally done manually and prone to inefficiencies.
-The automation of medical entity extraction, particularly `drug names` and `side effects`, is essential for enhancing patient safety and compliance.
+The automation of `Medical Entity Extraction`, particularly `drug names` and `side effects`, is essential for enhancing patient safety and compliance.
 Current systems, while adept at identifying general information like patient name, age, address and other demographics, struggle with specialized medical terminology, creating a pressing need for more advanced solutions.

-The goal of this project was to explore and implement methods for `fine-tuning` Large Language Models `(LLMs)` such as Llama2 and StableLM for the specific task of extracting medical entities from adverse event report (emails only).
-By fine-tuning these models on a synthetic dataset, derived from top drug information on Drugs.com, the aim was to surpass traditional entity recognition methods in accuracy and efficiency.
+The goal of this project was to explore and implement methods for `fine-tuning` Large Language Models `(LLMs)` such as `Llama2` and `StableLM` for the specific task of extracting medical entities from adverse event report (for now emails only).
+By fine-tuning these models on a synthetic dataset, derived from drug information on Drugs.com, the aim was to surpass traditional entity recognition methods in accuracy and efficiency.
 This approach aims to streamline the entity extraction process and enhance the reliability and timeliness of data on drug adverse events, thereby offering potential improvements in medical data analysis practices.

 &nbsp;
 ## Data Sources 💾